 How do you reach out to prospects for the first time?
 What’s your best prospecting email template?

-That being said, there did come a point when I realized my process could use some streamlining.
-When HubSpot released the free email tracking and sales automation tool Sidekick (now called HubSpot Sales), I decided to give it a try, and started to create base templates that I would personalize.
+With that being said, there did come a point when I realized my process could use some streamlining.
+When HubSpot originally released HubSpot Sales — its free email tracking and sales automation tool —I decided to give it a try, and started to create base templates that I could personalize.

 If you want to speed up your sales cycle while still incorporating research and personalization, I would suggest automating your email prospecting with templates like the following.
-While the structure doesn’t change much from one company to the next, the content changes dramatically -- and that’s the key to great prospecting.
+While the email structure won't change much from one company prospect to the next, the email content changes dramatically — and that’s the key to great prospecting.

 However, before we go any further, some ground rules: